GameServerManagers/LinuxGSM-Docs/Usage.md

 Monitor
 =======

 [[Monitor]] will check the server to ensure it is online.
 Should the server go offline, the monitor will attempt to start it again and can report the issue via email.
-The whole point to this function is to be [automated with cronjobs](https://github.com/dgibbs64/linuxgsm/wiki/Automation). *Note: see gsquery.py for info on how monitor uses gsquery for improved monitoring.*
+The whole point to this function is to be [automated with cronjobs](https://github.com/dgibbs64/linuxgsm/wiki/Automation). *Note: see [[gsquery.py]] for info on how [[Monitor]] uses gsquery for improved monitoring.*

 monitor
 -------